JewelRichardson/DWHC-Luffy_Skull/README.md

-# Monkey D. Luffy Skull Head
+# Drawing with HTML & CSS No.2 (Monkey D. Luffy's Skull Head)

 This design is based on Monkey D. Luffy's Skull head from the One Piece anime.